awsdocs/amazon-aurora-user-guide/doc_source/mysql-ml.md

 1. To permit database applications to invoke AWS ML services, you must also grant privileges to specific database users\.
 For SageMaker, because the calls to the endpoints are wrapped inside a stored function, you also grant `EXECUTE` privileges on the stored functions to any database users that call them\.

- For general information about how to permit your Aurora MySQL DB cluster to access other AWS services on your behalf, see [Authorizing Amazon Aurora MySQL to Access Other AWS Services on Your Behalf](AuroraMySQL.Integrating.Authorizing.md)\.
+ For general information about how to permit your Aurora MySQL DB cluster to access other AWS services on your behalf, see [Authorizing Amazon Aurora MySQL to access other AWS services on your behalf](AuroraMySQL.Integrating.Authorizing.md)\.

-#### Connecting an Aurora DB Cluster to Amazon S3, SageMaker, or Amazon Comprehend Using the Console<a name="aurora-ml-console"></a>
+#### Connecting an Aurora DB cluster to Amazon S3, SageMaker, or Amazon Comprehend using the console<a name="aurora-ml-console"></a>

  Aurora machine learning requires that your DB cluster use some combination of Amazon S3, SageMaker, and Amazon Comprehend\.
 Amazon Comprehend is for sentiment analysis\.
 SageMaker is for a wide variety of machine learning algorithms\.
 For Aurora Machine Learning, Amazon S3 is only for training SageMaker models\.
 You only need to use Amazon S3 with Aurora machine learning if you don't already have a trained model available and the training is your responsibility\.
 To connect a DB cluster to these services requires that you set up an AWS Identity and Access Management \(IAM\) role for each Amazon service\.
 The IAM role enables users of your DB cluster to authenticate with the corresponding service\.